PektraMom/NinjaRun/README.md

 - Transform

 // Challenges
 I think I can find challenges every step of the way and I need to do some research on how things work and what code to use.
-So I verify on YouTube, ChatGPT, etc.
+So I verify on YouTube, Unity documentation, ChatGPT, etc.